PremHcl/ts-app-builder/root/README.md

 Use grunt deploy to build the deploy file and then install it into a new page/app in Rally.
 It will create the page on the Home tab and then add a custom html app to the page.
 The page will be named using the "name" key in the config.json file (with an asterisk prepended).

+You can use the makeauth task to create this file OR construct it by hand.
+Caution: the makeauth task will delete this file.

-To use this task, you must create an auth.json file that contains the following keys:
+The auth.json file must contain the following keys:
 {
     "username": "fred@fred.com",
     "password": "fredfredfred",